Unit 11.4B · Term 4

 Threat Description Impact

-Malware Viruses, worms, trojans, ransomware Data loss, system damage
+Malware Malicious software designed to cause harm Data loss, system damage

 Phishing Fake emails/websites to steal credentials Identity theft, data breach